 - When the dough is ready, divide it into 2 or 3 even pieces.
 Take each piece and shape it into a ball.
 At this point, you can freeze one or two balls by wrapping it in plastic and placing it into a ziplock bag.
 The one/s you are going to use, place on an oiled pizza pan, cover with a towel, and let proof one more time, just the time it gets to prepare the toppings and get the oven at temperature.

 - Peel the potatoes.
 Slice them thin but not too thin.
 I prefer to cut it by hand with a knife than using a mandolin which will make them too thin and inconsistent.

 - Dress the potatoes with evo oil, salt, and pepper.

-- In a ramekin, mix 1 Tbsp of evo oil and ¼ tsp of garlic powder.
+- In a ramekin, mix 1 tablespoon of evo oil and ¼ teaspoon of garlic powder.

 - Stretch the dough with your hands until it fills the pan.

 - Brush the garlic oil onto the surface of the pizza.
 Place the potato slices evenly throughout, slightly overlapping, starting from the edges and going almost up to the border, furthermore, filling up the middle.

 - Sprinkle with rosemary, add hand torn bocconcini, and finish with a drizzle of e.v.o. oil.

 - Place in the preheated oven on middle shelf and bake for 12 minutes or until edges start to turn golden and cheese is melted.
 If you see the top is still pale, turn on the grill for the last minute of baking.